 About the APAIS thesaurus

-Versions for documentation of recent
+See Versions for comparison of version changes.

 following broad subject areas are covered in the APAIS thesaurus: